 1. Fry bacon in pan over medium heat.
 Meanwhile, slice onion into thin slivers.
 Remove core from cabbage with knife, then cut cabbage into thin strips or bite-size pieces.
 Place cabbage in colander and rinse well to remove any grit hidden between leaves.
 Drain well.

-2. When bacon is crisp, remove from pan and crumble into bite-sized pieces.
+2. When bacon is crisp, remove from pan, crumble into bite-sized pieces and set aside.

-3. Add crumbled bacon, cabbage, and onion to pan.
-Stir gently to incorporate mixture and coat in bacon grease.
+3. Add cabbage and onion to pan.
+Stir mixture and well to coat the vegetables in the bacon grease.

 4. Season with pepper to taste, and let cook, stirring occasionally, until cabbage is slightly wilted and tender–about 10 minutes.
 Top with crumbled bacon.

 NOTES & TIPS

-• If cabbage begins to brown before it’s cooked through, bring the heat down a little.
+• If cabbage browns before it’s cooked through, bring the heat down a little.

 • If cabbage begins to stick to pan, stir in another tablespoon of oil.